semrush/intergalactic/website/docs/patterns/confirm-dialog/confirm-dialog.md

 ---
-title: Confirmation Dialog
+title: Confirmation modal dialog
 fileSource: confirm-dialog
 tabName: Design
 ---

 @## Description

-A **confirmation dialog** asks users whether they are sure that they want to proceed with a command that they have just issued to a system.
-It's that consists of [Modal](components/modal/).
+A **confirmation modal dialog** asks users whether they are sure that they want to proceed with a command that they have just issued to a system.
+It is built with [Modal](components/modal/) component.

-It’s a second chanse for user to predict issues, but it wouldnt be one if users automate their response to the conformation and simply click Yes without thinking further.
+It’s a second chance for the user to predict problems or losing of data.

 Having a clear and descriptive message will explain the window’s usage.
-Users should be able to read the text and understand the message you’re trying to tell them and possible actions.
+Users should be able to understand the message and have controls to act.

 @## Component appearing

-> Description of the component for modal windows can be found in the [Modal](components/modal/), for cancell actions in the [NoticeBubble](/components/notice-bubble/).
+> Description of the component for modal windows can be found in the [Modal](components/modal/).
+For cancel actions see [NoticeBubble](/components/notice-bubble/).

-When users are about to take an irreversible action, like permanently deleting an item or they can lost unsaved data, we should ask them in advance if they understand what’s about to happen.
+When users are about to take an irreversible action, like permanently deleting an item or they can lose unsaved data, you should ask them in advance if they understand what’s about to happen.

 ![confirm dialog save appearance](static/confirm-dialog-save.png)

 ![confirm dialog delete appearance](static/confirm-dialog-delete.png)

 When users are about to take an action that will result in complex consequences, for example, affecting the configuration of the data:

 - it must be explained exactly what will change;
-- the user has to confirm the action by entering a name.
+- the user has to confirm the action by entering a requested value for the confirmation.

 ![confirm dialog large appearance](static/confirm-dialog-large.png)